oztexan/jamanager/USER_STORIES.md

 - And the button should change back to "Register to Perform"
 - And I should see confirmation of my unregistration

+### Story 5.5: Real-time Performance Registration Updates
+**As a** user
+**I want** to see performance registrations and unregistrations in real-time
+**So that** I can see the current lineup for each song as it changes

+**Acceptance Criteria:**
+- Given I'm viewing a jam session
+- When another user registers to perform on a song
+- Then I should see their name and instrument appear immediately in the performers list
+- And when another user unregisters from performing
+- Then I should see their name and instrument disappear immediately
+- And I should not need to refresh the page to see these updates
+- And the updates should appear for all users viewing the jam simultaneously

 ---

 ## Epic 6: Jam Management (Jam Managers Only)